 Closely related to standard IDEs is the question of how quickly and reliably one can set up a new environment.
-Organizing your setup around a standard IDE seems simplest, as you can version the IDE settings, but that isn't always the best approach as we'll discuss next.
+Organizing your setup around a standard IDE seems easiest, as the IDE settings can be versioned, but that isn't always the best approach, as we'll discuss next.

 The Build's the Thing

-Regardless of whether or not the members of your team use one or many IDEs, Integrated Development Environments and their configurations are not identical to the build scripts that teams use to run their integration builds.
-In Java environments, classpaths may differ, working directories for the IDE may be different than the build environment's defaults.
-In some cases, differences in the compiler mechanism may lead to different results that differ from the build.
-These differences are OK as long as you understand them, and treat the build script as the canonical definition of "it works."
+Regardless of whether or not the members of your team use one or many IDEs, integrated development environments and their configurations are not identical to the build scripts that teams use to run their integration builds.
+In Java environments, classpaths may differ, and working directories for the IDE may be different than the build environment's defaults.
+In some cases, differences in the compiler mechanism may lead to different results that vary from the build.
+These differences are acceptable, as long as they are understood and treat the build script as the canonical definition of "it works."

 How, you ask, do you reconcile the requirements that you be able to create (IDE) workspaces quickly and also maintain the fidelity of the build?
 There are a few approaches.
 The simplest one is to maintain two sets of configuration files: the build and the IDE configuration.
 Perhaps one person maintains the IDE settings and another for each IDE, then the files are kept in sync if there is an issue.
 This means duplication and manual work.
 Fans of lean software development will see duplication as waste.
 Fans of any process will see a manual step as a place where errors can creep in.
 Another, better, way is to generate the IDE build related settings from the build files and not version the build files (with one exception).
 Many modern Java IDEs for example, can use generate their configurations from Maven or Ant build files.